Chapter 41 BWV 159 Sehet! wir gehn hinauf gen Jerusalem

 The stanza is addressed directly to Christ—-Your Passion is now my pleasure, Your wounds and ignominy are rooted in my heart—-all is in bloom as my place in heaven is assured through You.
 Just as Christ came to terms with His pain and disgrace, so do we accept Him and our own place in the all-encompassing Divine plan.

-For mere humans, it is a situation of conflicting complexities which Bach had the ability to depict like no other.
+For mere humans, it is a situation of conflicting complexities which Bach could depict like no other.

 Copyright: J Mincham 2010.
 Revised 2012, 2014, 2017.